 In a split second, your stomach, chest, diaphragm (the breathing muscle beneath your lungs), vocal cord, throat, face and eyelid muscles flex and … Ah-Choo!
-At a roaring 600 miles per hour, your body tries to dislodge the pollen, dust, pepper, mold, virus or bacteria trapped in your nose.
-(Kids sneeze at about 100 miles per hour.)
+At a roaring 600 miles per hour, your body tries to dislodge the pollen, dust, mold, virus or bacteria trapped in your nose.
+(Children sneeze at about 100 miles per hour.)

 Some people sneeze when they breathe cold air.
 Others sneeze in threes.
 And still others sneeze when stepping from dark into bright light.
 If this happens to you, then you have a condition called “photic” (meaning “light”) sneezing.

 Are there other conditions that can look like or complicate allergies

 There are other types of conditions that can mimic allergies, but are different than an IgE-mediated allergy.
 The symptoms, diagnosis and treatment can vary depending upon the condition.
 Here are some of them.